GalHalifa6/ab-deliveries-assignment/docs/architecture.md

 - a Python server built with FastAPI
 - MongoDB for persistence
 - a second Node.js service that generates a welcome toast message through OpenAI
+- a second Node.js service that also powers the chatbot reply generation
 - Azure deployment for the production stack

 ## Client Security Model